mstolin/145867_Autonomous-Software-Agents/better-sleep/README.md

 * `Clock.js` - An implemention of a clock.
 * `Observable.js` - Observables are used to observe the state of an entity.
+* `Logger.js` - A very minimal implementation of a Logger.

 ## `src/lib/world`